-This powerful flood event will be remembered for generations in Calgary, Alberta.
+This powerful flood event will be remembered for generations in Calgary, Alberta, Canada.

 The Bow River, flowing through the middle of Calgary, Alberta, Canada, overflows its banks creating havoc and causing massive destruction but this is only a small, indicative portion of the overall catastrophe.

 There is a lot of rain in Southern Alberta throughout May and June.
 Nothing spectacular, just consistent.
 The ground becomes saturated with water until it can absorb no more.
 On the hike at Read's Ridge in May, the Spray Lakes Reservoir water levels were very low.
 At that time, they are leaving plenty of space for reluctant snow to melt from upper elevations.
 It is the normal course of events.
 On June 20, a freak storm begins, from an uncommon easterly direction, dumping an average 80 mm of rain into the front range of the Rocky Mountains west of Calgary within a very short period of time.